DinoChiesa/Apigee-Powershell-Admin/README.md

-# Edge Powershell Admin module
+# Apigee Powershell Admin module

-This is a Windows Powershell module for managing Apigee Edge.
+This is a Windows Powershell module for managing Apigee.

 With this module, Powershell scripts can do these things: